AdhirRamjiawan/SnakeEditor/README.txt

 		+ Record in game video
 		+ Add config file the game uses on startup.
 		+ Add check and warning message when assets aren't found in executable directory.
+		+ Keep line column size to approximately 80 chars.
+Write a perl script to pick this up

 	- Console:
 		+ Add the ability to run debug scripts.